 Leaving the abbey, let’s head towards the Pont Vieux (B; GPS: 43.09227201, 2.6183934686), the old stone bridge.
 This charming structure spans the Orbieu River and offers a postcard-perfect view of the village and its reflection in the water.
 It’s a great spot for photos or a moment of relaxation to enjoy the tranquility of the flowing river.

 Crossing the bridge, we’ll arrive at the heart of the village.
 Notice the lively market square, Place de la Halle (C; GPS: 43.091513827, 2.618701615).
 The covered market has been a hub of activity since medieval times.
 On market days, the square comes alive with stalls offering local produce, handmade crafts, and regional delicacies.
-Let’s take a moment to soak in the atmosphere and perhaps even chat with some of the
+Let’s take a moment to soak in the atmosphere and perhaps even chat with some of the friendly locals, who are often happy to share stories about their village.

 Continuing our walk, let’s stroll through the narrow streets lined with stone houses.
 Many of these homes have been lovingly restored and now house art galleries, boutiques, and cozy cafés.
 Let’s step into a gallery to admire works by local artists inspired by the stunning surroundings of Lagrasse.
 Then, let’s sit at a table and enjoy a cup of coffee while watching the people passing by.